CrackerCat/torus/README.md

 # torus
-An x86/x86-64 experimental PoC for verifying the integrity of the kernel during runtime.
+An x86/x86-64 experimental PoC for dumping the addresses & disassembly of kernel functions from userspace.

 <div align="center">
     <img src="https://user-images.githubusercontent.com/105472509/176983932-3edca1ae-f248-41be-8037-3417a71447dc.png" width="750px"><br>
 </div>

 ## Description
-`torus` is an experimental PoC (Proof-Of-Concept) utility that compares static kernel code from a decompressed `vmlinuz` kernel image against the executable segments of kernel virtual memory.
+`torus` is an experimental PoC (Proof-Of-Concept) utility that performs reads specific bytes from a decompressed `vmlinuz` kernel image by using `System.map`, so that signature scanning can be performed to find the addresses of kernel functions within kernel virtual memory from userspace.

 ### Features
 - Disassembly output